 Light and Sound Synchronized Displays

-There are at least five synchronized music and light shows in Hutchinson.
+There are at least two synchronized music and light shows in Hutchinson.
 I have listed the FM radio frequency you'll need so you can already be tuned in as you approach.

 1004 College Lane, home of Jason Rose, sometimes features a live Santa.
 Set your radio to 106.7 FM.